xcompact3d/x3d2/docs/source/user/input_file.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The checkpoint parameters control how the simulation saves its state for both restart purposes and visualisation.
-These parameters are specified in the ``checkpoint`` namelist block in the input file.
+These parameters are specified in the ``checkpoint_params`` namelist block in the input file.

 .. code-block:: fortran

-   &checkpoint
+   &checkpoint_params
      checkpoint_freq = 1000
      snapshot_freq = 500
      keep_checkpoint = .false.